 What is a thermocouple?
 How do they work?

-What is a thermocouple sensor?
 A thermocouple is a device for measuring temperature.
 It comprises two dissimilar metallic wires joined together to form a junction.
-When the junction is heated or cooled, a small voltage is generated in the electrical circuit which can be measured and this corresponds to temperature.
+When the junction is heated or cooled, a small voltage is generated in the electrical circuit of the thermocouple which can be measured, and this corresponds to temperature.

 In theory, any two metals can be used to make a thermocouple but in practise, there are a fixed number of types that are commonly used.
 They have been developed to give improved linearity and accuracy and comprise specially developed alloys.